DeFiCh/defichain.com/content/white-paper.en.md

 ## DeFi-Foundation

-The DeFi Foundation is incorporated as a company limited by guarantee in Singapore, resembling a foundation structure.
+The DeFi Foundation is incorporated as a company limited by guarantee, resembling a foundation structure.

 <table class="table-plain members">
   <tr>